oceanprotocol/aquarius/README.md

 # Enables the Aquarius API.
 Default: 1, disable if you only want to use the events monitor, without exposing an API.
 RUN_AQUARIUS_SERVER

+# Identify instance of Aquarius to Provider, when decrypting assets.
+Provider may allow or deny decryption based on this address.
+PRIVATE_KEY

 # Path to the `address.json` file or any json file that has the deployed contracts addresses
 ADDRESS_FILE